Skip to main content

 A DAG run graph in the Airflow UI contains information about the DAG run, as well as the status of each task instance in the DAG run.
 The following screenshot shows the same DAG as in the previous section, but with annotations explaining the different elements of the graph.

-Screenshot of the Airflow UI showing the Grid view with the Graph tab selected.
+Screenshot of the Airflow UI.
 A DAG run with 3 tasks is shown.
 The annotations show the location of the dag_id and logical date (top of the screenshot), the task_id, task state and operator/decorator used in the nodes of the graph, as well as the number of dynamically mapped task instances in [] behind the task id and the DAG dependency layout to the right of the screen.

 • dag_id: The unique identifier of the DAG.

-• logical date: The point in time for which the DAG run is scheduled.
+• logical date: The point in time after which the this particular DAG run can run.
 This date and time is not necessarily the same as the actual moment the DAG run is executed.
 See Scheduling for more information.

 • task_id: The unique identifier of the task.